osmandapp/web/main/docs/user/plugins/trip-recording.md

 <InfoIncompleteArticle/>

-The plugin allows you to record and save data about your movements, which can then be reused, improved, supplemented, used for navigation or shared with friends.
+The plugin allows you to record, save and analyze your training or movement data, such as speed, ascents, descents or route relief, which can then be reused, improved, supplemented or shared with friends.

 ## Overview

 GPS data consists of the latitude and longitude of your location at a specific point in time.
 If they are recorded in a file as a set of location points arranged in a specific order, the file stores the progress of your journey.
-Each point in the file also stores coordinates, speed, and elevation.
+Each point in the file also stores coordinates, speed, bearing and elevation.
 When you place points from the file on the map, your journey is visualized as a track with a fixed start and destination.

 Trip recording functions: creating new tracks, displaying existing tracks on the map and working with finished recordings.
 The plugin should only be enabled to create new records.